Regulatory actions for Dec. 24, 2025

 Dec.
 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bruno Vision, Crescom.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Amneal, Formycon, Invivyd, Mannkind, Novo Nordisk, Reviva, Samsung Bioepis, Regeneron, Sanofi, Zai Lab.

 Briefs